 He makes reference to what he calls The Remnant, the very small percentage of the population who see the changes coming and who adjust strategy and tactics consistent with the new reality.
 It is that small group—no more than 4% of the population—who will emerge and lead a reluctant population into world which has great potential to be better than any we’ve known to date.

-He recommends “radical self-reliance”—accepting the end of the Savior State and taking personal responsibility for one’s health, livelihood, education, energy, food, retirement and pursuit of happiness”, suggesting the following:
+He recommends “radical self-reliance”—accepting the end of the Savior State and taking personal responsibility for your own health, livelihood, education, energy, food, retirement and pursuit of happiness”, suggesting the following:

 - Turn off your TV (and it’s myriad influences) and start experiencing real life